Abscess & Cysts

 Although skin cysts do not cause any pain unless they rupture or become infected, they won’t disappear without treatment.
 In some cases, they may require drainage much like an abscess, but this will not cure the cyst.
 If it is inflamed, a cortisone injection may be used to shrink it.
 If the cyst is not responding to treatment or continually reoccurs, surgery may be required to remove it and prevent further issues.

-To inquire about having an abscess or cyst drained and removed, visit one of the five Midwest Express Clinic urgent care locations.
+To inquire about having an abscess or cyst drained and removed, visit one our Midwest Express Clinic urgent care locations.